-Artist Talk is an art and performance event series centered around mental health.
+Artist Talk is an art and performance event series centered around mental health for the black community.
 Artists from all mediums, like visual artists, photographers, musicians, and more, come together to bring mental health conversation to the forefront by sharing stories behind some of their most personal work.
 Self-care activations and talks led by nonprofit partners get the audience involved and connected to tools and resources to heal, cope, care for, and elevate their mental health.
 Whether you create art or appreciate art, one thing is for certain – you are art.
 And you are welcome here.

 Emma Johnson - Electronic Music Producer